-Now in the coding for VBA login form, “Combo Box” will be referred by the name “Zone_List_ComboBox” and “Text Box” will be referred by the name “Password_TB”.
+Now in the coding for the VBA login form, “Combo Box” will be referred by the name “Zone_List_ComboBox” and “Text Box” will be referred by the name “Password_TB.”

 Step 3: Code

-- Double click on “Log In” Command Button this will open blank sub procedure like the below one.
+- Double click on the “Log In” Command Button.
+This will open a blank sub procedure like the below one.